Spotify’s missing money-maker is artist-to-fan messaging

 Direct Messaging

 The most ambitious and audacious way to let artists reach fans would be a special artist-to-fan messaging channel.
-Spotify got rid of its in-app inbox and messaging feature a few years ago, instead pushing users to share music via their chat app of choice.
+Spotify got rid of its in-app inbox and messaging feature for sending friends songs a few years ago, instead pushing users to share music via their chat app of choice.
 But similar to the Fans First email campaigns, Spotify could create a special artist-to-fan messaging section in its app that could alert users to new releases and playlists as brand advertising, or even push tours and merchandise as more direct performance advertising.

 Spotify could give all artists a certain volume of messages they could send for free or let them reach out just to the top 1% of fans a certain number of times per month or year.
 Then artists could pay to send more messages beyond the limits.
-Alternative, it could just charge for any use of messaging.
+Alternatively, it could just charge for any use of messaging.

-Done wrong, any of the above options could feel like Spotify gauging artists to reach their own fans.
-But done right, users might actually enjoy it while.
-They wouldn’t be too far off from following an artist on other social media, but where people are already listening.
+Done wrong, the above options could feel like Spotify gouging artists to reach their own fans.
+But done right, users might actually enjoy it.
+These connections wouldn’t be too far off from following an artist on other social media, but where people are already listening.
 Finding out about one of your favorite band’s new albums, tours, or t-shirts might feel less like an ad and more like an inside tip from the fan club.

 Spotify might be able to get away with showing some of these different experiences to users who’ve subscribed if they don’t get in the way of music listening.
 Swinging to the other end of the opportunity spectrum, the company could just give away all these experiences to artists, boosting their loyalty to Spotify and getting them to promote their presence there instead of on competing streaming services like Apple Music.

 If Spotify doesn’t figure out a way to improve its margins with additional revenue drivers, it may have a tough time surviving as a public company.
 If it becomes too profitable from just music streaming, the labels can always try to increase their royalty rates.
 Spotify might hope that more artists work with it directly, cutting out the middlemen, but the record labels still provide some important marketing, radio promotion, and distribution services that artists need.
-Meanwhile, startups including United Masters (which raised a $70 million Series A from Google parent Alphabet and Andreessen Horowitz) want to usurp the record labels and become the way artists earn more before Spotify can.
+Meanwhile, startups including United Masters (which raised a $70 million Series A from Google parent Alphabet and Andreessen Horowitz) adnd subscription crowdfunding platforms like Patreon want to usurp the record labels and become the way artists earn more before Spotify can.

-These features also offer Spotify a way to combat the enduring narrative that it’s screwing over musicians.
+Creating ways to connect with listeners could offer Spotify a way to combat the enduring narrative that it’s screwing over musicians.
 If Spotify can prove these artist-to-fan messaging options earn them more than they cost, it could be seen as the streaming service that’s actually trying to help musicians make a living.

-Recorded music has always been a promotional tool for all of a musician’s other revenue streams.
-Streaming’s on-demand structure and no-extra-cost-per-play nature turns the curious listener who’s only heard of an artist or just likes one single into a diehard fan who shells out the big bucks every time they’re favorite act is in town.
+Recorded music has become primarily a promotional tool for all of a musician’s other revenue monetization methods since the dawn of the MP3.
+Streaming’s on-demand structure and no-extra-cost-per-play nature turns the curious listener who’s only heard of an artist or just likes one single into a diehard fan who shells out the big bucks every time their favorite act is in town.

-As we shift to an experiential culture where our possessions are digitized and its our interests that define us, people want to connect to the creators they love.
-Artist-to-fan messaging could bring the whole life-cycle from discovery to affinity to real monetization beyond the music all within one green and black app.
+As we shift to an experiential culture where our possessions are digitized and its our interests that define us, people want to feel closer to the creators they love.
+Artist-to-fan messaging could bring the whole life-cycle from discovery to affinity to real monetization beyond the royalties all within one green and black app.

 For more on Spotify going public, read our feature stories: